MikeTannenbaum/digital-garden-jekyll-template/_notes/digital garden.md

 When exploring the garden, links are clicked through without any linearity—every path through the garden is unique.[[Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas]], and digital gardens are a representation of that non-linear thinking, just in a public fashion.

-When you [[Learn in public]], you build connection between ideas and people. [[Every time you tend to an idea you create an opportunity to share original work with others]].
+When you [[learn in public]], you build connection between ideas and people. [[Every time you tend to an idea you create an opportunity to share original work with others]].
 It also helps that [[public notes build authority and trust]].

 Tending to digital gardens helps make sure you [[always have something to write about]], consistently [[build a body of work]], and frequently have the opportunity to share your [[web of thinking]] with others, as a beacon for likeminded people.